-- Reasons are given that explain the purpose of searching records or explain what valuable information the researcher expected to find in the records.
+- Reasons are given in the written report and log that explain the purpose of searching records or explain what valuable information the researcher expected to find in the records.

 - Research strategies are employed that reflect laws, customs (i.e. naming patterns or inheritance), historical background, jurisdictions and record access typical for the accreditation area.
 These items are explained in the report.

 - A comparison of the project’s stated objective, the research logs and the evidence analyzed indicates that the research was accomplished in an acceptable manner.

 - The report clearly explains the significance of key findings provided in the documents.